RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    5. pipe mode is only supported with recordIO
 5. how to use -
    1. unsupervised, number of topics provide beforehand
-   2. optional test channel can be used to score - metrics used is per-log-likelihood
+   2. optional test channel can be used to score - metrics used for this -> per-log-likelihood
    3. functionally similar to NTM, but far more efficient and cheaper as it uses CPU
 6. important hyperparams -
    1. num_topics
+   2. feature_dim - The vocabulary size of the dataset.
-   2. alpha0
+   3. alpha0
       1. its an inital guess for concentration parameter
       2. smaller values give sparse topic mixture
       3. larger values (>1.0) produce uniform mixture of topics